 And now for the Pokémon.
 Misty's Psyduck, Brock's Croagunk, and Ash's Charizard, Sceptile, MukuBIRD (Staravia, now Staraptor), Buizel, and Gliscor, have all reached this status at one point or another.

 Special mention goes to Ash's Infernape who started off as an Ensemble Dark Horse due to his rough background with Paul and people wanting to see Chimchar grow under Ash's tutelage, but delved into Creator's Pet and Spotlight-Stealing Squad territory in the later half of the Sinnoh journey.

 Lucario can also be one.
 In every episode it's a really good fighter, it had a MOVIE with the plot centered around it, is a playable character in Super Smash Bros.
-Brawl, and the developers of the games responded to this by allowing the player to get their own on Iron Island.
+Brawl (and is confirmed to be returning in the upcoming SSB for Wii U and 3DS), and the developers of the games responded to this by allowing the player to get their own on Iron Island.

 While he got little screen time in the anime series proper (apart from one episode, in full-body armour), the fans really warmed to Mewtwo from his two movie appearances.
 Also, in the second Mewtwo appearance, a teenage girl Team Rocket agent named Domino became really popular due to how cool and sexy she was.

 Ash's newest human companion, Cilan, has garnered a ton of fan appreciation since his debut.
 Award-winning seiyuu?
 Check.
 FABULOUSexpressions?
 Check.
 Entertaining focus episodes?
 Check.
 Though he has become something of a Base Breaker as of late, so maybe it's a "too much of a good thing" situation.